 Robotics and automation are already disrupting nearly every industry in every geography, creating a swift transition to an “automate or fail” economy that is dictating the success or failure of corporations large and small.
 Still in its infancy, this multi-decade technological transition is creating a unique opportunity for today’s forward-thinking investor looking to capture the tremendous growth to come for robotics companies globally.Explore ETFS

 The ROBO Global Robotics & Automation Index is the original and leading stock index tracking the robotics, automation, and AI revolution for investors.
-ROBO provides investment exposure to a basket of best-in-class robotics companies around the world.
+ROBO provides investment exposure to a basket of best-in-class robotics stocks from around the world.

 The index liquidity filter was modified in October 2014 and June 2017 as per the published index guidelines.
 The data shown is derived from the published index values.
 Data prior to 16 June 2014 is based on simulated back-tested data.